 A faint hint of anger lit up the Princess’ eyes, but it disappeared almost as quickly as it came.
 Cecylia was intentionally trying to provoke emotions, anything other than dejection and gloom.
 Yet this was clearly not as easy as one might think.

 “Remember when I told you about my dear older sister?
 In my years growing up, she took care of me even more than my mother did.
 Yet on her last night home, I just had to betray her expectations and side against her.
 We never did have a chance to make up,” Cecylia muttered sadly.
-“But you’re not like me — you still have a chance.
-Don’t waste it like this.”
+“But you’re not like me — you still have a chance to make things right.
+We never know what the next battle may bring, so don’t waste your time together like this!”

 Nevertheless, as the seconds lingered on, the Princess remained silent.

 “You realize you’re only making Pascal’s life harder by doing this, right?”
-Cecylia reminded as she tried a different angle of attack.
+Cecylia pointed out as she tried a different angle of attack.
 “He’s out there, trying to make up for your absence by working himself to exhaustion.
 While you’re here… doing what exactly?”

 “He shouldn’t bother,” the response came bleak and simple as Sylviane seemed to shrink in her dejection.